hakwerk/gha-docker-registry-tag-info/README.md

 ![CI](https://github.com/hakwerk/gha-docker-registry-tag-info/actions/workflows/ci.yml/badge.svg)
 [![cov](https://raw.githubusercontent.com/hakwerk/gha-docker-registry-tag-info/main/badges/coverage.svg)](https://github.com/hakwerk/gha-docker-registry-tag-info/actions)

-GitHub Action to get tag information (primarily the digest) from a docker registry for a given image.
+GitHub Action to get tag information (primarily the digest) from a Docker registry for a given image.

 The API endpoint used for fetching the metadata is (with the example of the